 CONTACT: Barbara Meyer at 335.4673 or email@example.com

 WHAT ELSE: Are you a Landlovers member who is widowed, divorced or single?
-Come join us for various social outings where you will feel comfortable and welcome.
+Come join us for social outings where you can come alone and feel comfortable and welcome.
 We always have fun, good food and meet great friends.
 Contact Barbara to be added to the membership list.

 BALLS OF FUN